usnistgov/ARIAC/docs/competition/challenges.rst

 -----------------------------

 To detect a sensor blackout the :abbr:`CCS (Competitor Control System)` needs a subscriber to the topic :red:`/ariac/sensor_health` (`Sensors.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/Sensors.msg>`_).
 The message contains Boolean-type fields which provide information on the health of each sensor type.
-A ``true`` value indicates that all sensors of a type are healthy (they are publishing to topics) and a ``false`` value indicates that all sensors of a type are malfunctioning (they are not publishing to topics).
+A :yaml:`true` value indicates that all sensors of a type are healthy (they are publishing to topics) and a :yaml:`false` value indicates that all sensors of a type are malfunctioning (they are not publishing to topics).